 Urban development projects have led to socioeconomic polarization in cities owing to escalating costs of land and housing and depletion of low-income housing.
 Measures taken to protect the environment are also at times in conflict with the interests and human rights of populations that depend on land for subsistence and survival.

 conflict and post-conflict contexts.
 When conflict ends, the restitution of housing, land and property rights for returning refugees and internally displaced persons constitutes a fundamental part of peacebuilding.

-Land and Human Rights, Standards and Application
+Land and Human Rights - Standards and Application (2015) (OHCHR publication)

-Land and Human Rights: Annotated Compilation of Case Law
+Land and Human Rights: Annotated Compilation of Case Law (2015) (OHCHR publication)

-Report of the United Nations High Commissioner for Human Rights on land and human rights (E/2014/86)
+Report of the United Nations High Commissioner for Human Rights on land and human rights (2014)

-In 2014, the High Commissioner for Human Rights presented a report to the ECOSOC on land and human rights and in particular on land management, States’ obligations and other actors’ responsibilities.
+In 2014, the High Commissioner for Human Rights presented a report to the UN Economic and Social Council on land and human rights, and in particular on land management, States’ obligations and other actors’ responsibilities.

 Women and land

 Women face a wide range of issues when it comes to access, use and control over land and its productive resources.
-In many countries, the lack of secure tenure, control and ownership of land, and discrimination in inheritance, are a few causes that negatively impacts women's livelihoods, food security, economic independence and physical security.
+In many countries, the lack of secure tenure, control and ownership of land, and discrimination in inheritance are a few causes that negatively impacts women's livelihoods, food security, economic independence and physical security.

-Forced eviction and displacement from land
+Forced evictions and displacement from land

 In the post-conflict phase, the restitution of housing, land and property for returning refugees and internally displaced persons (IDPs) is a fundamental part of reconstruction and peace-building.

-For more on this topic, please see the OHCHR report: “Early warning of violence and conflict: land and human rights in South East Asia.
+early warning of violence and conflict: land and human rights in South East Asia.

 Land and governance

-Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security” (external link).
-This intergovernmental negotiated text provides guidance to improve the governance of tenure of land with the overarching goal of achieving food security for all.
+Voluntary Guidelines on the Responsible Governance of Tenure of Land, Fisheries and Forests in the Context of National Food Security, aimed to improve the governance of tenure of land with the overarching goal of achieving food security for all.